Eunice Beckmann: Boston Breakers, 2016

 In May 2016 Beckmann signed with National Women's Soccer League club the Boston Breakers.
 Beckmann spent one season with the club, making 11 regular season appearances.

 FC Basel 2017–2018

 Beckmann signed an 18 month contract with FC Basel, of the Swiss Nationalliga A Women in January 2017.
 During her second season with the club Beckmann was the top scorer in the Nationalliga, scoring 25 goals in 26 games.
 Beckmann opted to leave the club after her contract expired.

-Madrid CFF, 2018–
+Madrid CFF, 2018–2019

 In August 2018, she transferred to La Liga Iberdrola side Madrid CFF.

+1. FC Köln, 2019–2022

+In June 2019, Beckmann returned to the Frauen-Bundesliga by transferring to 1.
+FC Köln, where she signed a two-year contract.
+In August 2020, Köln extended the contract through 2022 after being relegated to 2.
+Frauen-Bundesliga.
+Köln won 46 of 48 possible points to win the south group of the 2020–21 2.
+Frauen-Bundesliga and was promoted back to the top flight.

+On 11 March 2022, Beckmann suffered an injury in a challenge from Lena Lattwein during the 82nd minute of a match against Wolfsburg and was carried off the pitch on a stretcher.
+On 12 March, the club announced that Beckmann's anterior cruciate and medial collateral ligaments in her knee were torn.
+By 18 March 2022, she had undergone surgery and began rehabilitating the injury.
+On 15 May 2022, the club announced that Beckmann would not return to the club after the end of the 2021–22 Frauen-Bundesliga.